attogram/ollama-bash-lib/demos/thinking.generate.stream.md

 thinking is on

-#### The user asks: \"list 10 things about bash, 1 per line\".
-That's a straightforward request.
-We can produce a list of ten items related to Bash, each on its own line.
-No policy violation.
-Provide answer.
+Here are 10 things about Bash, one per line:

-1. Bash is the Bourne‑Again SHell, the default command‑line interpreter on most Linux distributions.
+Bash is a command-line interpreter for Unix-like operating systems.
-2. It supports both interactive use and scripting, allowing automation of tasks.
+It's a very versatile shell, used for scripting and interactive command execution.
-3. Bash includes powerful built‑in commands like `cd`, `echo`, `export`, and `read`.
+Bash supports a wide range of commands and utilities.
-4. It provides advanced globbing and pattern matching for filename expansion.
+It's highly customizable, allowing users to modify its behavior with aliases and functions.
-5. Bash has control structures (if, for, while, case) for flow‑control in scripts.
+Bash has powerful scripting capabilities, enabling automation of tasks.
-6. It supports command substitution using backticks \(``\) or `$(...)`.
+It handles process substitution, allowing you to use the output of one command as input to another.
-7. Bash can handle arrays and associative arrays for complex data storage.
+Bash supports regular expressions for pattern matching and text manipulation.
-8. It offers command history and line editing via Readline (arrow keys, Ctrl‑R, etc.).
+It has excellent built-in support for environment variables.
-9. Bash includes job control, enabling background processes and foreground/ background toggling with `&`, `fg`, and `bg`.
+Bash is commonly used for system administration tasks like user management and log analysis.
-10. It supports programmable completion, allowing custom tab‑completion scripts for commands.
+It's a popular choice for developing shell scripts and automating workflows.